arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 These are all examples of valid Python code! `print(type(4))` returns the type of the argument `4` (which is `int`, short for integer) and prints that output to the screen. `"python.upper()"` makes the string "python" all uppercase. `type("4.3")` might be a little tricky, since 4.3 is a decimal number (or **float**) but it's in quotation marks-- but those quotation marks just mean that, in this case, "4.3" is a string! `type(True)` might also be tricky, since at first it looks like a string that doesn't have the required quotation marks.
 However, `True` and `False` are special in Python, and have the type `boolean`.
 </div>
 ***

+**Hint:** If you get stuck, try replacing the `x` argument in the `print()` function below with the code examples above.
+Running code you're unsure about and seeing what output you get can be a useful troubleshooting tool!

 @sage
 <div class="python">